retroxsky06/Final_Project/README.md

 ## Recommendations for Future Analysis
 - Run different train and test sets: A 75/25 train/test was only attempted in this analysis and in the future it would be helpful to try other size parameters, such as a 67% train and a 33% test, and a 50% train and 50% test set.
-- Add all the variables: Instead of only using seven variables (including target), all variables could be applied to see if the accuracy results, and precision, recall, and f1 scores improve.
+- Add more variables: Instead of only using seven variables (including target), all variables could be applied to see if the accuracy results, and precision, recall, and f1 scores improve.
 - Revisit the tried models to fine tune them to get a better fitting model.
-- Explore different machine models
+- Explore different machine models and datasets.

 ### Improvements
-An area that could have improved my project is taking more time to do statistical analysis to attain a better understanding of the risk factors and its signifiance..
+An area that could have improved my project is taking more time to do statistical analysis to attain a better understanding of the risk factors and its significance.
 Additionally, as there are many factors that may impact one’s risk of suffering a stroke, I could have used all the variables for the machine learning algorithm.